The world of fermenting has come round again to take the world by storm.

 As we reconnect to a world from long ago, like fermentation, we reconnect to each other.
 We gather in strength, in commitment and in determination for our wellness to be all of our concerns.
 We link arms and we stand tall and recognise that together we can over come giants.
 That we can put good health back into our lives, but that in this we also place better farming practices, better care of the land, better care for animals and better care for each other.

-That this simple, slow and patient formula, is not just being rekindled in order to return us to a connection to the past, but to greater our ability for the future.
-All while giving us the very best today.
+That this simple, slow and patient formula of fermentation, is not just being rekindled in order to return us to a connection to the past, but to greater our ability for the future.
+To greater health and wellbeing.

 Whilst many may see this simply as a wave of fermentation perhaps being brought back to life, it is more that life, is bringing back its own needs.
 It is more that we are uniting again yes through food, but also through community and connection and a joint decision that we seek life to be better than what we are offered right now.